marklchaves/link-helper-divi/README.md

 ## Example Divi Source Code

-This plugin was originally designed to work with Divi, but it can work with any theme or plugin that follows the same HTML structure (e.g., link > wrapper (span/div) > image).
+The Link Helper Divi plugin was originally designed to work with Divi, but it can work with any theme or plugin that follows the same HTML structure (e.g., link > wrapper (span/div) > image).

 The source code below is based of [Divi's Image Module](https://www.elegantthemes.com/preview/Divi/image/) page visited in October 2020.